 As we are all aware, people are living longer.
 If we were born today, our average life expectancy might be 100 years of age.
 Our medical colleagues recommend that we eat more fresh fruit and vegetables, which is sometimes a more erosive diet, in order to combat certain diseases, such as diabetes and cardiovascular disease.
 In addition, our consumption of acidic soft drinks is increasing dramatically year-on-year.
 Data comparing populations in both the UK and US suggest we can anticipate finding a significant level of dental erosion in the general population,12 with even higher numbers anticipated for specific high risk groups.2,4,13 The evidence suggests the presence of erosion is growing steadily.8,14 A recent study in Europe showed that 30% of young adults, 18-35 year olds, had dental erosion, much of which may be attributed to excessive consumption of soft drinks.15

 ‘Baby Boomers’ can represent a large patient population in many dental practices.
 These patients are much different than their similar age counterparts from 20-40 years ago.
 Patients now live longer, keep their teeth longer, and they're more physically active.
 Many of them are aesthetically sensitive, with different kinds of demands; they’re not willing to settle for extractions and dentures.
-In fact, edentulism rates in the United States have decreased significantly in this age group, from about 45% in 1974 to around 17% now.16 This means that, for these patients in particular, we have far more teeth needing attention than we did several years ago.
+In fact, edentulism rates in the United States have decreased significantly in this age group, from about 45% in 1974 to just under 11% now.16 This means that, for these patients in particular, we have far more teeth needing attention than we did several years ago.
 This needs to be acknowledged and properly managed.